 Other Resources for Paralegals

-Campus: Orlando, FL
+Campus: Port Saint Lucie, FL

 Since 1977, Keiser University has maintained a practical, hands-on approach to career-focused education to help our students achieve their personal and professional goals.
 Our student-centered approach remains at the foundation of the Keiser University mission and continues to attract students who prefer a more personal learning experience.